go-acme/lego/docs/content/dns/zz_gen_nicmanager.md

 ## Description

 You can login using your account name + username or using your email address.
-Optionally if TOTP is configured for your account, set `NICMANAGER_API_OTP`
+Optionally if TOTP is configured for your account, set `NICMANAGER_API_OTP`.